Use Nada to Determine the Real Value of You RV

 Eventually every camper owner will have to either trade or sell their RV.

-The problem for so many RV owners, who may be doing this for the first time, is that they really don’t know what their RV, or in fact any RV, is really worth.
+Many RV owners doing this for the first time really don’t know what their RV, or in fact any RV, is really worth.

-But when you hear their numbers you immediately start to wonder if that number is what your RV is actually worth on the RV market.
+But when you hear their numbers you immediately start to wonder if that number is what your RV is actually worth on the RV market, or is it just the lowest they think they can get away with in the proposed trade agreement.

 NADA and KBB